liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/03-understanding-guestbooksactivity.markdown

 the layout files that display content.
 Currently, these files contain simple placeholder content that you'll later replace with dynamic portal content.
-Before doing so, you should know where the placeholder content exists in the project's structure, and how the app displays it.
+Before doing so, you should know where the placeholder content exists in the project's structure and how the app displays it.

 The app's UI is defined by three layout files: `activity_guestbooks.xml`, `app_bar_guestbooks.xml`, `content_guestbooks.xml`.
-This article shows you how these layouts combine to display the app's content.
+These layouts combine to display the app's content.

 ## Understanding the Activity's Layout File [](id=understanding-the-activitys-layout-file)

 First, open `GuestbooksActivity`'s layout file, `activity_guestbooks.xml`.
-This file should look something like this:
+This file should look similar to this one:

     <?xml version="1.0" encoding="utf-8"?>
     <android.support.v4.widget.DrawerLayout